mcarvin8/apex-tests-git-delta/README.md

 The `apex-tests-git-delta` is a simple Salesforce CLI plugin to take 2 commit SHAs in a Salesforce Git repository and return the delta Apex tests to run against when executing a delta deployment.

-This plugin requires Git Bash to be installed in your environment.
+This plugin requires [git](https://git-scm.com/downloads) to be installed and that it can be called using the command `git`.

 The tests are determined by looking at all commit messages in the commit range and extracting them with a regular expression defined in a text file.